 Beyond the E10 mandate, the Philippines continues to study (as it has for years) higher fuel ethanol blends in gasoline on a voluntary basis of up to 20 percent (E20).
-The higher voluntary blend would be facilitated through the approval of the currently drafted PNS for E20.
+The higher voluntary blend would be facilitated through the implementation of the E20 blending.
 If local ethanol production scaled up, a voluntary blend of E20 would force refined petroleum products to compete with imported ethanol and could lower prices at the pump depending on relative prices for ethanol and gasoline at any time.
 See GAIN Report here.
 Ongoing consideration and opportunity for a potential larger ethanol market with E20 blend has incentivized local producers to consider scaling current investments as well as explore non-traditional feedstocks.
-Increasing the biodiesel blend to B3, B4 or B5 awaits decision from the NBB.
-The PNS for all biodiesel blends are already promulgated.
+Increasing the biodiesel blend to B3, B4 or B5 awaits implementation starting with B3 this 2024.